 - Criminal background check (must be officially translated into English)

 - Good level of physical fitness

-- 4 weeks: Volunteers must already have a PADI open water, or equivalent
+- 4 weeks: Volunteers must already have a PADI open water certification

 - 8-12 weeks: Training for PADI certification provided, after which volunteers will become a PADI Advanced Diver.